Ant4ce/dot_files/.config/yadm/README.txt

 For more notes on the function of the different files and their contents see the comments inside the respective files.

+In case running the bootstrap file causes the .basrc and .profile files not to be swapped with the new files.
+Make sure to run: yadm checkout -- <filename>
+On each of the files.
+This will make the repo abandon the local versions of the file in favour of HEAD, which is the ones with all my customization.